APNIC Document identity

 SIG Chairs and Co-Chairs perform a vital role in managing the SIGs.
 The effectiveness of a SIG is dependent on the active participation of the Chair and the Co-Chair.
 All SIG Chairs and Co-Chairs undertake their work on a volunteer basis.

-The responsibilities of the Chair are listed below:
+The roles of the Chair and Co-Chair are listed below:

 - Monitor mailing list discussions

-- Call for presentation proposals on the SIG mailing list
+- Call for presentations (or Policy proposals if Policy SIG) on the appropriate mailing list

-- Accept or reject proposals for discussion at the forthcoming SIG (and suggest an alternative forum if the topic is not relevant to that particular SIG)
+- Accept or reject proposals or presentations for discussion at the forthcoming SIG forum (and suggest an alternative forum if the topic is not within SIG charter)

-- After coordinating with APNIC Secretariat, announce policy proposals to mailing list
+- In case of policy proposals, after coordinating with APNIC Secretariat, announce the proposals to Policy SIG mailing list

 - Liaise with speakers as necessary

 - Coordinate with APNIC Secretariat to publish the SIG forum (or OPM if Policy SIG) agenda